 to set or use more than two hooks for fishing, or, in the case of ice fishing, five hooks.

-to take or attempt to take fish other than at a time provided in 321 CMR 4.01 or to possess at any time a greater number of fish or of fish of a length less than provided in 321 CMR 4.01o or to possess a fish at a period or in an area other than so provided.
-Such taking or possession shall be prima facie evidence of a violation of 321 CMR 4.01, provided, that the taking or having in possession of any fish of a length less than as provided in 321 CMR 4.01 if taken by a person lawfully fishing and immediately returned alive to the water from whence it was taken shall not constitute such a violation.
+to take or attempt to take fish other than at a time provided in 321 CMR 4.01 or to possess at any time a greater number of fish or of fish of a length less than provided in 321 CMR 4.01 or to possess a fish at a period or in an area other than so provided.
+Such taking or possession shall be prima facie evidence of a violation of 321 CMR 4.01, provided, that the taking or having in possession of any fish of a length less than as provided in 321 CMR 4.01 or in excess of the bag limit as provided in 321 CMR 4.01 if taken by a person lawfully fishing and immediately returned alive to the water from whence it was taken shall not constitute such a violation.

 to use a lead sinker, lead weight, or lead jig in the inland waters of Massachusetts; provided that this prohibition shall be enforceable beginning January 1, 2012.